Azure-Samples/azure-messaging-replication-dotnet/functions/code/ServiceBusCopy/README.md

 region or application ownership, you may create a transfer queue into which messages are being sent from an application, and the replication task transfers messages from that queue to a target queue in a namespace in a different region and/or belonging to a different application.
-Such scenarios are covered by this example.
+The entity acting as the transfer queue might also be a topic subscription.

 The following diagram shows an exemplary topology with a suggested convention for naming the various elements.
 Here, the replication function name reflects